sequelize/sequelize/docs/typescript.md

 # TypeScript

-Since v5 Sequelize provides it's own TypeScript definitions.
+Since v5, Sequelize provides its own TypeScript definitions.
 Please note that only TS >= 3.1 is supported.

+As Sequelize heavily relies on runtime property assignments, TypeScript won't be very useful out of the box.
+A decent amount of manual type declarations are needed to make models workable.

 ## Installation

-In order to avoid installation bloat for non TS users you must install the following packages manually:
+In order to avoid installation bloat for non TS users, you must install the following typing packages manually:

-- `@types/node` this is universally required
+ - `@types/node` (this is universally required)
  - `@types/validator`
  - `@types/bluebird`

-## Note

-As Sequelize heavily relies on runtime property assignments, TypeScript won't be very useful out of the box.
-A decent amount of manual type declarations are needed to make models workable.

 ## Usage